JasperVanDenBosch/syrinx/meta/content/index.md

 ### Templating and style

-1. Templates are written in *jinja2* and go into the `theme/defaults/` directory.
+1. Templates are written in *jinja2* and go into the `theme/templates/` directory.
+2. The default template used is `page.jinja2`.
+If a template is found matching the name of the node (e.g. `foo.jinja2`), or `root.jinja2` for the top-most page, this takes precedence.
-2. CSS, images and other assets go into `theme/assets/`.
+3. CSS, images and other assets go into `theme/assets/`.

 ### Table Data